 There are two types of cookies, persistent and temporary (so-called session cookies).
-Persistent cookies are stored on your device during a longer period of time but it has an expiration date.
+Persistent cookies are stored on your device for a longer period of time but it has an expiration date.
 These cookies can be used to adjust the website to your demands and interests.
 They can also be used to tell the website about changes that were made since your last visit to the website.
 The stored cookie is removed from your device the next time you visit the website if the expiration date has passed.
 Session cookies have no expiration date and are only stored temporarily on your device.
 They are removed as soon as you shut down your browser.
 Session cookies can for example keep track of which language you choose.

 Examples of what cookies can be used for:

 - When you log on to a website a cookie is placed on your device.
 That cookie is sent to the next page you visit and can therefore keep track of your username and password when you sign in.
 Because of that cookie, you don’t have to sign in on every new page.

 - A cookie can be placed on a website to keep track of what products you put in the shopping cart.

 - To let you as a user tailor-make your own user experience, for example by keeping track of what language you choose or what font size you prefer.